google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 The length of NodeHash MUST match HASH_SIZE of the log.

-`timestamp` is the current date and time, in the form of a 64-bit unsigned number of milliseconds elapsed since the Unix Epoch (1 January 1970 00:00:00 UTC - see [UNIXTIME]), ignoring leap seconds, in network byte order.
+`timestamp` is the current date and time, using the format defined in {tree_leaves}.

 `tree_size` is the number of entries currently in the log's Merkle Tree.